jfrog/charts/stable/artifactory-ha/README.md

 Get more details on configuring Artifactory in the [official documentation](https://www.jfrog.com/confluence/).

+Although it is possible to set resources limits and requests this way, it is recommended to use the pre-built values files for small, medium and large installation and change them according to your needs (if necessary), as described [here](#Deploying-Artifactory-for-small/medium/large-installations)

+### Deploying Artifactory for small/medium/large installations
+In the chart directory, we have added three values files, one for each installation type - small/medium/large.
+These values files are recommendations for setting resources requests and limits for your installation.
+The values are derived from the following [documentation](https://www.jfrog.com/confluence/display/EP/Installing+on+Kubernetes#InstallingonKubernetes-Systemrequirements).
+You can find them in the corresponding chart directory -  values-small.yaml, values-medium.yaml and values-large.yaml

 ### Artifactory storage
 Artifactory HA support a wide range of storage back ends.
 You can see more details on [Artifactory HA storage options](https://www.jfrog.com/confluence/display/RTF/HA+Installation+and+Setup#HAInstallationandSetup-SettingUpYourStorageConfiguration)